hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/2-database.md

 metaDescription: "This page explains how to create and drop a database"
 ---

-This tutorial shows how to create and drop a database in MS SQL Server Management Studio (SSMS) using Transact-SQL on a Windows2019 Server.
+This page shows how to create and drop a database in MS SQL Server Management Studio (SSMS) using Transact-SQL on a Windows2019 Server.

 ### Prerequisite